Looking Back: When Shaky Eyewitness Testimony Trumps Alibi Witness Testimony | Davis Vanguard

 Analysis

-Beyond that, looking at overall performance of an attorney is not an accurate measure of effectiveness, when instead looking at the merits of challenged omissions or commissions will give a clear picture.
-Not only is the New York standard of review inadequate, but the federal rulings fell short of justice in that they applied state law that led to an unjust result rather than evaluating the claim in a Sixth Amendment context in which no state law deference should be accorded.
+Beyond that, looking at overall performance of an attorney is not an accurate measure of effectiveness, instead looking at the merits of challenged omissions or commissions will give a clear picture.
+Not only is the New York standard of review inadequate but the federal rulings fell short of justice in that they applied state law that led to an unjust result rather than evaluating the claim in a sixth amendment context in which no state law deference should be accorded.

 Discounted alibi evidence is a common theme in many DNA proven wrongful convictions.
 Police and prosecutors should try to conclusively corroborate or refute the alibis, rather than ignore them.
 In some instances, perhaps the refusal to follow up and objectively evaluate the alibis is self serving; development of exculpatory evidence might hinder their prosecution.
 Instead of this approach, however, there should be a pursuit of the truth and nothing short of the truth.